Laser Welding Quick Reference

 Shielding Gas Starting Choices

-MaterialPrimary GasAlternativeFlow Rate (L/min)Notes
+MaterialPrimary GasAlternativeFlow PlanningNotes

-TitaniumHigh-purity argon-20-30Trailing shield often needed
+TitaniumHigh-purity argon-Set by primary, trailing, and back-purge coverageTrailing shield often needed

 Unit Conversion Tables